 The master plan includes goals, policies, and strategies related to historic preservation and archaeology (pages 155-159).
 Staff finds that, based on currently available information, the proposed development will be compatible with the surrounding historic sites and resources.
 Therefore, the PPS conforms to the policies and the relevant strategies of the master plan related to historic preservation.
-The compatibility of the development with the surrounding historic sites and resources will be further evaluated at the time of DSP.
+If the PPS is approved, the compatibility of the development with the surrounding historic sites and resources will be further evaluated at the time of SDP.
 The PPS conforms to the policies and the relevant strategies of the master plan related to archaeology as there are no archaeological sites on the property.